tranchi0120/NCC/README.md

 # TODO App
 ## Requirement

-1. Create a powerful Todo app with React and Typescript
+1. Create a powerful Todo app with React and Typescript.
+Read [react-typescript-cheatsheet](https://react-typescript-cheatsheet.netlify.app/)

 - Todo list with CRUD functions
 - Filter by status: All/Completed/Active